AYLIEN/frontend-challenge/README.md

 ### Description
 For this project, you will provide a search bar that allows users to search via entities using the `/autocomplete` endpoint and display related stories using the `/stories` endpoint.

 We :heart: React and we already created a boilerplate project using [Create React App](https://create-react-app.dev/).
-Feel free to add any extra depencency that normally would be necessary or would make an engineers life easier.
+Feel free to add any extra depencency that normally would be necessary or would make an engineer's life easier.
 The prototype is just a suggestion — you have complete creative freedom!

 ## Required problems to resolve: